cdggt/jax-cfd-sgs/Papers/Ugliotti_JFM_2026/SPIDER/README.md

 - These notebooks are primarily intended for **interpretability and reproducibility**, rather than large-scale production workflows.
 - DNS data quality is critical — noisy or under-resolved simulations may degrade regression performance.
-- For consistency, ensure that filtering and preprocessing steps match those used in the paper.

 ---